 For a beloved actor in his farewell outing in a role he made iconic, don’t count out Patrick Stewart’s grizzled work in “Logan.”
 And Kevin Kline could sneak in for his touching singing role as Belle’s father in Disney blockbuster musical “Beauty and the Beast.”

 Mark your calendar for Thanksgiving and Joe Wright’s “Darkest Hour.”
-In addition to what could be the final role for the legendary John Hurt, Ben Mendelsohn’s turn as King George VI could be just the thing to crack this actor’s actor into the Oscar nominee ranks.
+Australian Ben Mendelsohn’s turn as King George VI could crack this actor’s actor into the Oscar nominee ranks.
+As for that other World War II Oscar frontrunner “Dunkirk,” along its sprawling (and excellent) ensemble, only Oscar-winner Mark Rylance (“Bridge of Spies”) has enough dialogue to sustain a nomination.

 Willem Dafoe (“The Florida Project”)